 Both the horizontal and vertical bars on this rail heat up, for a uniform drying of your towels.
 It is also made out of 304-grade stainless steel, which means it will not be affected by the wet towels hanging on it all the time – you’ll see no rust on it anytime soon.

 Similarly to the previous units, it works with an on/off button and consumes very little energy in comparison with the cabinet warmers.
-It measures 31.5×5.8×23.6 inches, and is available for purchase for $217.02 here:
+It measures 31.5×5.8×23.6 inches, and is available for purchase here:

 An integrated pilot light indicates where the on/off button is, and, as you might have guessed, this warmer runs on electricity alone, consuming very little energy.
 It’s also very easy to mount on any wall and very space savvy.
 It is also a bit longer than the previous model, measuring 40x37x4 inches.

 If you want to make a long time investment out of your towel warmer, go straight for the Amba J-B004, as the company offers a 5-year Manufacturer’s Warranty to go with it.
 This way, you can be sure you’ll get a replacement in case it breaks within 5 years of usage.
-Shop for it here, for only $235, shipping included:
+Shop for it here with shipping included:

-- Warmrails HSKC Kensington Wall Mounted Towel Warmer
+Warmrails HSKC Kensington Wall Mounted Electric Towel Warmer

 If you care for the design of your bathroom to such an extent that you want even the towel rack to match your other hardware, go for the Warmrails HSKC Kensington towel warmer.
 Available in both copper and nickel finishes, this piece is also a great functional tool that keeps your towels nice and warm.
 It can be easily mounted onto the wall, features an on/off switch and can heat up to 120 degrees Fahrenheit.